OrchardCMS/OrchardCore/src/docs/reference/modules/Email.Smtp/README.md

 ## SMTP Email Settings Configuration

-The `OrchardCore.Email.Smtp` module allows the user to use configuration values to override the settings configured from the admin area by calling the `ConfigureEmailSettings()` extension method on `OrchardCoreBuilder` when initializing the app.
+The `OrchardCore.Email.Smtp` module allows the user to use configuration values to override the settings configured from the admin area by calling the `ConfigureSmtpEmailSettings()` extension method on `OrchardCoreBuilder` when initializing the app.

 The following configuration values can be customized: